eavigano/myrepo/README.md

 # myrepo
-Test for git
+Test for git.

-A  test line I wrote on my local laptop
+A  test line I wrote on my local laptop.

+A second test line I wrote in RStudio.